 To begin the process of getting a cheap and easy divorce in Albertville, you need to fill out a questionnaire.
 You can do this online by going to the sidebar on the right side of the page or you can have us email or mail you a questionnaire to fill out and return to us however you want to.
 It is usually not necessary to meet with our Albertville divorce lawyer in person as long as both parties are in complete agreement about all issues such as child support, property distribution, and custody.

-Whether you need a divorce in Boaz, Arab, or anywhere else in Marshall County, give us a call to speak with our local divorce attorney.
+Whether you need a divorce lawyer in Cullman, Boaz, Arab, or anywhere else in and around Marshall County, give us a call to speak with our local divorce attorney in Albertville, Alabama.
 An actual attorney can usually call you back within an hour or two and do a phone consultation the same day.
-You can also set up an appointment to meet in one of our offices but we do charge a consultation fee to meet in person.
+You can also set up an appointment to meet in one of our offices but our Albertville divorce lawyer does charge a consultation fee to meet in person.